cryptoeconomicslab/ovm-plasma-chamber-spec/tutorial/deposit.md

-# Deposit
+# 3. Deposit

+In this chapter, we will implement deposit to use tokens on Plasma.

-## 1. Add deposit method
+## 3-1.
+Implement deposit

 You can call the `deposit` method from plasma light client.

-Also, write it into `cuiWalletReadLine` function.

 ```javascript
 const DEPOSIT_CONTRACT_ADDRESS = config.payoutContracts.DepositContract;